 Construction projects are a virtual landmine of risk and potential liabilities.
 Every party involved in the building process is trying to manage risk and ultimately shift the liability exposure to other companies.

-And most of the time, they are trying to shift the exposure to YOU, the subcontractor.
+And most of the time, they’re trying to shift the exposure to YOU, the subcontractor.

-There are ways to protect yourself, however.
-By knowing and understanding your insurance program and purchasing coverage for your risks, you can increase your chances of surviving
+There are ways to protect yourself.
+By knowing and understanding your construction insurance program and purchasing coverage for your risks, you can increase your chances of surviving.

 5 Subcontractor Insurance Coverages You Should Have